johngalambos/BC-Wallet-Demo/README.md

 These steps are executed from the root folder of the project:

 Build the client:
-> docker build -t bc-wallet-demo-client . -f DockerfileClient
+> docker build -t bc-wallet-demo-client . -f client/Dockerfile

 Build the server:
-> docker build -t bc-wallet-demo-server . -f DockerfileServer
+> docker build -t bc-wallet-demo-server . -f server/Dockerfile

 Start the server:
 > docker run --name bc-wallet-demo-server -p5000:5000 --rm --env-file server/.env bc-wallet-demo-server